 My name is Megan Edwards.
-I have been teaching 4th grade at Plum Canyon for two years.
+I have been teaching 4th grade at Plum Canyon for three years.
 I taught 3rd grade at Rio Vista before that.
 Although I grew up in the San Francisco Bay Area I have made the Santa Clarita Valley my home since 1994.
 Both of my children attended Rosedell School.
 I earned my teaching credential from The University of La Verne and my Bachelor's degree from The University of California at San Diego.

 The 4th grade curriculum is one of my favorites.
 The topics covered in science and history are of high interest.
 Every year I gain a deeper insight into California history and science.
 Did you know that the highest and lowest land elevations on the continental United States are in California and only 100 miles apart?
 Can you guess what they are?
 Scroll down for the answer.